1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 - **API Permission Check**: Use the `Has Permission` endpoint with the user's authentication headers and a permission ID to verify access dynamically.

-- **Cached Role Permissions**: Store `Grant`s locally and check only the user's token for the required role.
+- **Cached Role Permissions**: Store `Permit`s locally and check only the user's token for the required role.
 This is faster and avoids API calls but requires a bit more setup.
   - An SDK can help simplify this.
   - If you need to verify a token manually, refer to the `Get Public Key` endpoint.